Encharted Cook

 A collage of how to make and a serving of a casserole of red enchilada sauce, shredded chicken, cheddar cheese, and corn tortillas on a white plate with a fork with text overlay.

-I love recipes that contain mostly pantry and refrigerator staples and this chicken enchilada casserole that is cooked in a slow cooker is one of my favorites.
 It has just a few minutes of prep and then cooks for hours without attention.

 A serving of a casserole of red enchilada sauce, shredded chicken, cheddar cheese, and corn tortillas on a white plate with a fork.